 Full Matte Finish

-An easy way to look like you’re using an Instagram filter on your face IRL?
-Matte black lips and a perfectly powdered face.
-And contrary to popular belief, you can simultaneously rock a bold lip and a bold eye, like this cat-eye situation.
-Black eye makeup complements black lipstick perfectly—without looking too matchy-matchy or jarring—and we’ll never complain about an under-eye accessory.
+Looking for an easy way to look like you’re using an Instagram filter on your face IRL?
+Try matte black lips and a perfectly powdered face.
+And, contrary to popular belief, you can rock a bold lip and a bold eye at the same time.
+Black eye makeup may complement black lipstick without looking matchy-matchy or too jarring.

-With both black lip liner and a black lipstick, you can go extra vampy.
-For an ombré look like this, pick a lighter color to go in the center and create contrast (just don’t choose a shade that’s so light you won’t be able to blend it with black).
-Lighten the mood (or not!) by finishing it off with a subtly sparkly finishing gloss, or a glittery black one.
+With both black lip liner and black lipstick, you can go extra edgy.
+For an ombré look like this, pick a much lighter color or concealer to apply to the center and create contrast.